nuwave/lighthouse/docs/master/api-reference/directives.md

 Resolves a field through the Eloquent `BelongsToMany` relationship.
 """
 directive @belongsToMany(
     """
     Specify the relationship method name in the model class, if it is named different from the field in the schema.
     """
     relation: String

     """
     Apply scopes to the underlying query.
     """
     scopes: [String!]

     """
     Allows to resolve the relation as a paginated list.
-  Allowed values: `paginator`, `connection`.
     """
-  type: String
+    type: BelongsToManyType

     """
     Allow clients to query paginated lists without specifying the amount of items.
     Overrules the `pagination.default_count` setting from `lighthouse.php`.
     """
     defaultCount: Int

     """
     Limit the maximum amount of items that clients can request from paginated lists.
     Overrules the `pagination.max_count` setting from `lighthouse.php`.
     """
     maxCount: Int

     """
     Specify a custom type that implements the Edge interface to extend edge object.
     Only applies when using Relay style "connection" pagination.
     """
     edgeType: String
 ) on FIELD_DEFINITION

+"""
+Options for the `type` argument of `@belongsToMany`.
+"""
+enum BelongsToManyType {
+    """
+    Offset-based pagination, similar to the Laravel default.
+    """
+    PAGINATOR

+    """
+    Cursor-based pagination, compatible with the Relay specification.
+    """
+    CONNECTION
+}
 ```

 It assumes both the field and the relationship method to have the same name.